smitelli/cosmodoc/src/content/topics/backdrop-initialization-functions/index.md

 When this assignment is complete, the bottom half of each tile in this row contains a copy of the top half of the tile one row lower in the image.
 With both half-tiles now written, this tile row is complete and the `row` loop can move on, repeating the procedure for every tile row in the image.

-{{< note >}}This code performs an out-of-bounds read on the final tile row, reading garbage data from beyond the conceptual end of the source image.
-This fills the bottom four rows of pixels in the image with junk, but that doesn't matter because this data gets replaced by the content that had been stashed in `scratch`.{{< /note >}}
+{{% note %}}This code performs an out-of-bounds read on the final tile row, reading garbage data from beyond the conceptual end of the source image.
+This fills the bottom four rows of pixels in the image with junk, but that doesn't matter because this data gets replaced by the content that had been stashed in `scratch`.{{% /note %}}

 ```c
     offset = 0;